 A start full of promise

 Our aim is to prepare children for the start of school.
-We run Junior Kindy classes for children aged two and a half to three, Senior Kindy classes for three-year-olds and provide a government approved Kindergarten program for Pre Prep children in the year prior to starting school.
+We run Kindy classes for children aged two and a half to three and provide a government approved Kindergarten program for Pre Prep children in the year prior to starting school.
 Pre Prep classes are specifically designed to prepare children for entry into Prep at King's Christian College.

 Working in partnership with families, our programs seek to engage children in the learning process with ‘hands on’ experiences suited to children’s interests and needs.
 We are convinced that if children eagerly participate from an early age, a positive attitude towards lifelong learning is established.